 This internet photo shows leaves with much whiter undersides than my plant.

 Possibly a hybrid with S. discolor; I'd love to swap/buy

 cuttings to get a selection like this!

 Vermont Willow Nursery

 Present in County

 Map used by permission of Dr John Kartesz & BONAP

 Female catkins bursting out of their dark shiny-brown bud scales in late-April, fully ripe in early-May.

-Female catkin at left is at it's ripest for pollination, our original stock plant center, masses of ripe female catkins at left.
+Female catkin at left is at its ripest for pollenation, our original stock plant center, masses of ripe female catkins at right.
+Early May.

 upper: Early August photo of the leaves in full growth.